xen0n/github-rs/README.md

 ## Hacking on the Library
 - [API Reference Docs](https://developer.github.com/v3/)
-- Each of the overarching groupings of the endpoints in the Github documentation have a corresponding .rs file under the src directory.
+- Each of the overarching groupings of the endpoints in the Github documentation have a corresponding .rs file under the `src` directory.
 If you wish to add endpoints or modify how one works that would be the place to go to.
-- src/types.rs contains all new types and aliased types that are used throughout github-rs.
+- `src/types.rs` contains all new types and aliased types that are used throughout github-rs.
-- src/json.rs contains all of the structures that represent the JSON that are either returned from or sent to the API.
+- `src/json.rs` contains all of the structures that represent the JSON that are either returned from or sent to the API.
-- src/error.rs contains all code related to error handling including types
+- `src/error.rs` contains all code related to error handling including types
-- src/github.rs contains the client code as well as top level documentation of the library.
+- `src/github.rs` contains the client code as well as top level documentation of the library.
 Most code is publicly reexported here.
 - Any new additions must contain corresponding documentation comments explaining their use.
 - All endpoint requests must be wrapped in a Result type.
-The Result type alias we use is located in src/error.rs
+The Result type alias we use is located in `src/error.rs`
-- No submitted code may use ok, unwrap or expect.
+- No submitted code may use `unwrap` or `expect`.
-- Code must be run through rustfmt before submission
 - Use cargo clippy to determine if any other errors or lints pop up. cargo build --feature "dev" will build it with clippy
 - Code when compiled may not emit warnings unless it's an underlying